How to photograph the Perseides meteor shower

 What is special is that we know the origin of the shower pretty well, being the constellation perseus.
 So we can align our cameras and wait for the meteors to appear in our images.

-However, don’t expect much more than one or two meteor showers per image.
-Most of your images will have no meteors at all.
+However, don’t expect much more than one or two meteor showers per image, and they won’t all be within the frame that your camera captures.
+So most of your images will have no meteors at all.
 If you want to create one of those spectacular perseides meteor shower images, you have to stack the shots in your editing software.
 Which I will explain below.

 Satellites vs meteors